 The Michigan Senior Olympics (MSO) is proud to partner with Epic Races for the Island Lake Triathlon.
 Anyone ages 50 and up (by end of the calendar year) can take part in the Michigan Senior Olympics.
 Participating in the sprint or Olympic distance will give you the opportunity to receive an additional medal from the MSO!
 We will be awarding 1st to 3rd place in each age group.
 Also, as an added bonus, you will qualify for the 2019 National Senior Games in Albuquerque, New Mexico!

 If you are 50 or older by the end of this calendar year and this sounds exciting to you (why wouldn’t it?), please select the $5 option in addition to your chosen event when you register online.

 The Michigan Senior Olympics is a non-profit organization dedicated to promoting healthy lifestyles by organizing state games, sports competitions, and health, fitness, and wellness programs for active individuals 50 years plus.
 For more information on MSO Winter & Summer Games, please visit the MSO website at www.michiganseniorolympics.

 Each participant shall be permitted to wear a wetsuit without penalty in this event, up to and including a water temperature of 78 degrees Fahrenheit.

 A State of Michigan Park permit is required to enter Island Lake State Recreation Area.
-The Recreation Passport is your $11 ticket to Michigan’s state parks and outdoor adventures for an entire year!
+The Recreation Passport is your ticket to Michigan’s state parks and outdoor adventures for an entire year!
 Michigan residents are not able to purchase a one-day park pass.
 For State Park entry, all Michigan residents must have a Recreation Passport.
-For details about the Recreation Passport, click here.
-Out-of-state residents will be required to purchase an $9 daily permit or a $31 annual Motor Vehicle Permit.
+Out-of-state residents will be required to purchase either a daily permit or an annual Motor Vehicle Permit.
+For current pricing and details about the Recreation Passport, click here.

 |2017||Searchable Results||View Results|